worthyontheweb/notes/notes.md

 # Personal Training Notes

+A random collection of notes for things that I may not remember how to do if I don't attempt them for a long time.

 ## Screen Casting
 Quicktime offers a quick and easy way to capture the screen.
 * File